 The real world performance is quite adequate.
 High-end games that we have tried ran well, but we did notice moderate heating.
 PUBG runs fine even on HD, high settings.

 The Galaxy A9 (2018) supports Dual SIM Dual VoLTE and call quality is quite good.
 The fingerprint sensor is fast and reliable.
 The Face Unlock isn’t as fast as what you’d get on Oppo, Vivo or OnePlus phones.

 The Experience UI on the Galaxy A9 (2018) is based on Android 8.0 Oreo.
 I guess, the Android Pie update and the new One UI will eventually make it to the phone sometime later.

 As of today, Samsung’s UI is well designed and stable, but we do have a few gripes.
 There are still quite a few pre-installed apps on the phone and Samsung is still using the mini version of Samsung Pay on Galaxy A9, in spite of the premium price tag.
-The Galaxy A9 has Widevine DRM L1 certificate but can’t stream HD content on Prime Videos and Netflix.
+The Galaxy A9 has Widevine DRM L1 certificate and can now support HD streaming on Amazon Prime and Netflix (wasn’t supported earlier).

 Samsung Galaxy A9 Camera Review

 This is one segment where Samsung is overexerting itself.
 The primary 24MP sensor (wide f/1.7 aperture) is the one you will be using most often, but Samsung throws a few more options in the mix – a depth sensor, wide-angle shooter, and a 10 MP sensor with a telephoto lens (2X Zoom).

 There are some software enhancements too.
 For instance, In low light the software combines data from four pixels of primary sensors (pixel-binning technology) to enhance image quality, there is a smart scene optimizer and the camera alerts you with a “someone might have blinked” prompt when it deems fit.